dd32/td-gh-ex/readme.txt

 == Upgrade Notice ==

-= 1.92 =
+= 1.93 =
 This is the latest update.
 It is recommended you upgrade as soon as possible.

 == Change Log ==
-1.92 - 07/16/20 - Major modernization of code.
+1.93 - 08/06/20 - Fixed some security issues.
+Major modernization of code.
 Compatible with latest version of WordPress.
 Font replaced with a new version under the OFL font license.
 1.7 - 08/29/16 - This is a minor update that brings Commodore inline with the latest WordPress requirements, making it WordPress 4.6 compatible!
 1.6 - 05/20/15 - The 1.6 update includes a responsive layout for phones, full support for WordPress 4.2 and higher, and code and performance improvements.
 So much changed under the hood that we skipped v1.5!
 1.4 - 08/18/13 - Code now HTML5 and CSS3 Valid!
 Slightly modified post titles on homepage and article pages.
 WordPress 3.6 compatible.
 Minor code adjustments.